Back to school success through a great night’s sleep

 It’s that time of year again; back-to-school season.
 Over the next several weeks, college campuses around the country will fill with students and the excitement of the beginning of a new semester.

-According to the University of Michigan, college students represent one of the most sleep-deprived groups of people.
-Developing a regular sleep pattern and getting an adequate amount of restful and high quality sleep is essential for learning, mental health, and managing stress levels.
+According to the University Health Service at the University of Michigan, the amount of sleep a college student gets is a strong predictor of that student's academic success.
+Developing a regular sleep pattern and getting an adequate amount of restful and high quality sleep is essential for learning, maintaining mental, physical, and emotional health, and managing stress levels.

 Researchers at Brown University indicate that 11% of students report good sleep while 73% report sleep problems.
 This is a serious issue, as sleep is vital to maintaining a healthy lifestyle and being mentally prepared to excel in the classroom.
 According to The National Institutes of Health, sleep deprivation has been linked to lower grades.
 Sleep deprivation has a negative impact on concentration, memory, and the ability to learn.